Damian Warner

 Damian David George Warner (born November 4, 1989) is a Canadian track and field athlete specializing in decathlon.
 He is the 2020 Olympic champion and a four-time world medallist (silver in 2015 and 2023, bronze in 2013 and 2019).
 Warner also won the bronze medal at the 2016 Summer Olympics and was the 2014 Commonwealth champion and a two-time Pan American champion from the 2015 and 2019 Games.
 Competing in the heptathlon, he is the 2022 World Indoor champion.

 Warner holds the Olympic Games, Pan Am Games and the Canadian national records for the decathlon and the fourth-highest decathlon score in history (9018 points).
 Notable for his sprinting, Warner holds decathlon bests in the 100 m and 110 m hurdles, running a 10.12 and 13.27, respectively.
 He formerly held the decathlon best in the long jump (8.28 m) as well.

 Early life and career

 Warner was born on November 4, 1989, in London, Ontario to Kevin Warner and Brenda Philpott.
-He attended Montcalm Secondary School where he first showed his athleticism in Grade 10 on the football field and basketball courts.
 Warner's natural talent saw him move effortlessly into the athletics scene and by the age of 20, he had won silver in the decathlon at the 2010 Canadian championships with a final score of 7449.
 He continued to improve over the next two years, winning the decathlon in the next two national championships.
 His winning performance of 8107 in the 2012 championships was below the Olympic A qualifying standard of 8200, but in combination with his perceived future potential, he was selected to represent Canada at the 2012 Summer Olympics.
 Warner placed fifth at the 2012 Summer Olympics in London, with a point total of 8442, a jump of 335 points over his previous best score.